 TSHR ANTIBODY MEASUREMENT

-The degree to which TSH is warped by antibody interference depends on which variants of the antibody is or have been dominant (suppressing vs. blocking), the antibody’s current concentration in blood, and the degree to which the antibody may have already resulted in permanent damage to its target organs.
+The degree and direction to which TSH is warped by antibody interference depends on which variants of the antibody is or have been dominant (suppressing vs. blocking), the antibody’s current concentration in blood, and the degree to which the antibody may have already resulted in permanent damage to its target organs.

-In any case, the antibody measurement is only a snapshot, and antibody levels fluctuate and can disappear.
+Antibody measurements are only a snapshot, and antibody levels fluctuate and can disappear.
 The most important thing to know is that they CAN be there and can return in any autoimmune thyroid patient.